zendesk/zcli/README.md

 For a full reference, see the [documentation.](/docs)

+# ZAF App Scaffolding

+Some useful app scaffolds for build ZAF apps that incorporate the ZCLI tool are avaliable at [zendesk/app_scaffolds](https://github.com/zendesk/app_scaffolds)

 # Releasing

 Running the following command will create release tags, generate change logs docs and publish to npm.